Two Influence Maximization Games on Graphs Made Temporal: Temporal diffusion games

 Using \Cref{cycle_22_l10}, we show that if player~$1$ plays on the unique \nc vertex and player~$2$ plays next to player~$1$, then player 1 colors exactly one vertex more than player 2.
-Using this, we prove that the strategy profile is a Nash equilibrium. \begin{lemma} Let $\mathcal{F}$ be a temporal linear forest.
-If~$u$ is the unique \nc vertex in $\mathcal{F}$, then $(u, v)$ with $v:=u+1$ is a Nash equilibrium in $\ldDi(\mathcal{F},2)$. \end{lemma}
+Using this, we prove that the strategy profile is a Nash equilibrium. \begin{lemma} If there is a unique \nc vertex~$u$, then $(u, u+1)$ is a Nash equilibrium in $\dDi(\stopForest{},2)$. \end{lemma}